gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    These lines specify that the decoupling between the molecule of interest (here FJEW) and the rest of the system (here water) must be done by progressively turning off van der Waals and Coulomb interactions.
+    These lines specify that the decoupling between the molecule of interest (FJEW) and the rest of the system (water) must be done by progressively turning off the van der Waals and the Coulomb interactions.
 The parameter *nstdhdl* controls the frequency at which information are being printed in a xvg file during the production run.